 Jefferies (JEF)

-We’re cautious of Jefferies.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team
+We wouldn’t recommend Jefferies.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
+StockStory Analyst Team

 2. Summary